 SB 15 - Firearms - Appropriations Committee - Existing law authorizes a court to issue a temporary gun violence restraining order prohibiting a person from possessing a firearm or ammunition if there is reasonable cause to believe that a person poses a significant danger of harm to themselves or to another person by having a firearm.
 This bill enacts legislation relating to gun violence prevention.
 Affects identical sentence as AB256.

-AB 256 - Crimes involving firearms - STILL Pending Referral - Existing law generally regulates the manufacture, distribution, transportation, and importation of specified firearms.
+AB 256 - Crimes involving firearms - STILL Pending Referral after FOUR months! - Existing law generally regulates the manufacture, distribution, transportation, and importation of specified firearms.
 This bill enacts legislation relating to crimes involving firearms. (as opposed to "gun violence protection").
 Affects identical sentence as SB15.

-AB 1127 - Firearms: converter pistols. - Passed Assembly, Senate Pending Referral - It prohibits a licensed firearms dealer to sell, offer for sale, exchange, give, transfer, or deliver any semiautomatic machinegun-convertible pistol
+AB 1127 - Firearms: converter pistols. - To Governor’s Desk - It prohibits a licensed firearms dealer to sell, offer for sale, exchange, give, transfer, or deliver any semiautomatic machinegun-convertible pistol

 AB 1333 – Crimes: homicide.- Public Safety Committee - CRA asks for a NO vote - Makes self-defense illegal by allowing an individual to be charged with a crime for defending themselves from a criminal